Business Tangible Property and Vehicles

 In addition, business vehicles must also be reported.
 Business vehicles are assessed and taxed like any other vehicle in the county, except that they are not eligible to receive the state’s Personal Property Tax Relief Act subsidy that is available for personal use vehicles.
 Refer to our Understanding Vehicle Taxes page for more information about vehicle taxes.

 Tax Basis for Business Tangible Property

 Tax on business tangible property (except vehicles) is not prorated.
 If the property is not in the county on January 1, then no taxes are owed for that year.
 Conversely, if the property is in the county as of January 1 but is disposed of during the year, then tax is still owed for the entire year.

-Assessed value of all business tangible property (except vehicles) is determined by a set percentage (based on the purchase year) of the original capitalized cost of each item.
+Assessed value of all business tangible property (except vehicles) is determined by a set percentage (based on the purchase year) of the original capitalized cost or the cost that would have been capitalized if the expense deduction in lieu of depreciation was elected under § 179 of the Internal Revenue Code.
 Original capitalized cost is the actual cost of the business tangible property before any allowance for depreciation.
 It includes all costs associated with putting an asset into use (such as sales tax, delivery and freight charges, installation, labor, etc.).

 Most business tangible property (except vehicles and computer equipment) is assessed at 80% of the original cost for the first year of ownership and 10% less each succeeding year, until it reaches a floor of 20% in the seventh year, as follows: